AssociateIdentityProviderConfig

 identity provider configuration and associate it to your cluster.
 After configuring

-authentication to your cluster you can create Kubernetes roles
+authentication to your cluster you can create Kubernetes Role

 and

-to assign permissions to the roles, and then bind the
+objects, assign permissions to them, and then bind them to

 Authorization